kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

 - Keep _monotonicity_ in constraint.
   - Currently `Allocator`'s algorithm assumes [_monotonic_ constraints](https://github.com/kubernetes/kubernetes/blob/v1.34.2/staging/src/k8s.io/dynamic-resource-allocation/structured/internal/experimental/allocator_experimental.go#L274-L276) only.
 Monotonic means that once a constraint returns false, adding more devices will never cause it to return true.
 This allows to bound the computational complexity for searching device combinations which satisfies the specified constraints.
 This KEP focuses to keep monotonicity of `matchAttribute/distinctAttribute` semantics.
 - Maintain backward compatibility and inter-operability for scalar-only attributes.
+  - `matchAttribute/distinctAttribute`: existing constraint can work because scalar values are treated as single-value list
+  - CEL expressions in device selectors: when the attribute type is updated, existing CEL won't failed to compile.
+But, we will provide some type-agnostic helper function to achieve easier migration for users/DRA driver developers.

 ### Non-Goals